Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-4/_posts/2017-3-30-conclusions.md

 # Weekly Conclusions

 Nice job this week!
 We did some more work with Code.org learning how to create a mobile application and a small game.
-Pretty cool eh?
+Pretty cool, eh?
 We move to something new next week.

 ## Next Week

 Next week, we move onto Alice, which is a 3D programming paradigm that let's do even more if we want.
-It still has a drag and drop interface, but it is meant for storytelling.
+It still has a drag and drop interface and is meant for storytelling.
 Come back and find out more next week!